abhiThere/devsmeet/README.md

 # 👨🏻‍💻 Built With

-This web app is developed using React and implements React Router for navigation between pages.
+This web app is developed using React and React Router to deliver a seamless user experience.

 * [![React][react-shield]][react-url]
 * [![React Router][react-router-shield]][react-router-url]